 First, let's see what happens when you delete a file.

-Each file and folder on your hard disk has a pointer that tells the operating system where the file or folder locates.
+Each file and folder on your hard disk have a pointer that tells the operating system where the file or folder locates.
 While you delete a file, the operating system only removes the pointer and marks the space containing the file as available.
 Although the file is no longer present on your hard drive, the deleted file still exists on the hard drive.